openpaperwork/pyinsane/README.md

 - rawapi : Ctypes binding to the raw Sane API
 - abstract : An Object-Oriented layer that simplifies the use of the Sane API and try to avoid possible misuse of the Sane API.
-When scanning, it also takes care of returning a PIL image.
+When scanning, it also takes care of returning a Pillow image.
 - abstract\_th : The Sane API is not thread-safe and cannot be used in a multi-threaded environment easily.
-This layer solves this problem but using a fully dedicated thread.
+This layer solves this problem by using a fully dedicated thread.

 ## Dependencies

 libsane
+[Pillow](https://github.com/python-imaging/Pillow#readme) (if the abstraction layer is used)

 ## Installation